CloudLabsAI-Azure/Github-Copilot/Labfiles/Combined-Lab/Lab5.md

 ### Installing C Sharp (C#) extension in VS Code

-1. To install the C Sharp (C#) extension, the following steps are to be performed within Visual Studio Code:
+1. Back in the Visual Studio Code window,to install the C Sharp (C#) extension, the following steps are to be performed:
     - Click on the **Extensions** **(1)** icon in the activity bar present on the left side of the Visual Studio Code Window.
     - In the "Search Extensions in Marketplace" search box, type and search for the **C#** **(2)** extension.
     - Select **C#** **(3)** from the list of results that show up.